ivan-hc/AM/README.md

 **Description**:

 Install one or more programs or libraries from the list.
 With the "`--debug`" option you can see log messages to debug the script.
 For more details on "`--force-latest`", see the dedicated option, below.
 Use the "`--icons`" flag to allow the program to use icon themes.
+It can also be extended with additional flags (see "`--toolpack`").

 NOTE: Since this is an "install" option, you can add the "`--user`" flag to install apps locally.
 See "`--user`" at the bottom to learn more.